 Small A-Frame Trellis for Cucumbers

-You can also construct a small A-frame trellis or cucumbers to climb.
+If you want a more compact option to trellis your cucumbers, you can also construct a small A-frame trellis or cucumbers to climb.
 Cool weather crops like cabbage or lettuce happily grow underneath and enjoy the shade of the growing cucumber vines.

 Want more ideas?
 I’ve pinned some neat ideas on my Garden Trellis Pinterest Board here.